ejaku/grgen/doc/README.txt

 Normen Müller
 Clemens Münzer
 Laura Perez
+Philipp Rosenberger
 Caroline von Totth

 COPYING
 -------

-Copyright (C) 2003-2016 Universität Karlsruhe, Institut für Programmstrukturen und Datenorganisation (IPD), LS Goos; and free programmers
+Copyright (C) 2003-2017 Universität Karlsruhe, Institut für Programmstrukturen und Datenorganisation (IPD), LS Goos; and free programmers

-This file is part of GrGen, Version GrGen.NET 4.4
+This file is part of GrGen, Version GrGen.NET 4.5

 GrGen is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by